bitsofcotton/goki_check_cc/README.md

 https://konbu.azurewebsites.net/ have a sample interface working demos.

 # Tips
-These program's light is based on pseudo DFT half space plausible one.
+These program's sharpen is based on pseudo DFT half space plausible one, and, in the ideal case, fixed image from recursive sharpen command returns the ideal result.
 These program's collect is based on DFT differential.
 These program's bump assumes F=∞ graphics.
 These program's match matches with calculated pseudo z-depth.
 There's a hidden parameters.